silentsignal/duncan/README.md

 "I may be blind, but there are some things I still see."
 ```

 There are moments in life when automated SQL injection tools are overcomplicating their task, become hard or impossible to properly configure but writing and debugging your own specialized exploit still seems like a lot of trouble.
-How nice would it be if you had most of the boiler plate ready and had to write only the "interessting" parts of the sploit?
+How nice would it be if you had most of the boiler plate ready and had to write only the "interesting" parts of the sploit?

 Duncan is a skeleton to implement custom blind SQL injection exploits.
 It implements binary search and supports multi-threading.